Written by: Brach Eichler Injury Lawyers

 When a person has been injured in a train accident, they are likely to be contacted by an insurance company soon after the accident.
 You need to remember that the negligent party’s insurance company is never on your side.
 All insurers are only interested in protecting their bottom lines, which involves settling claims for as little as possible.

-An insurance company might offer you a single lump sum settlement to resolve your case, but you need to know that an attorney can negotiate a truly fair and full settlement that actually covers all of your long-term needs.
+An insurance company might offer you a single lump sum settlement to resolve your case, but you need to know that an attorney can negotiate a truly fair and full settlement that covers all of your long-term needs.
 When a case cannot be settled, an attorney will file a lawsuit to take your case to trial.

 Why Choose Brach Eichler Injury Lawyers To Handle My Train Accident Case?

-Brach Eichler Injury Lawyers has recovered more than $425 million for our clients.
+Brach Eichler Injury Lawyers has recovered more than $535 million for our clients.
 The New Jersey Law Journal ranked us as a Top 40 Law Firm.

-Charles X. Gormally has been licensed in New Jersey since 1979, and in New York since 1990.
+Charles X. Gormally has been licensed in New Jersey since 1979 and in New York since 1990.
 In 2011 and 2012, he proudly served as the mayor of Mountain Lakes, New Jersey.

 Causes of rail accidents in New Jersey